Mingo Bile

-Régio Francisco Congo Zalata (born June 15, 1987), better known as Mingo Bile, is an Angolan professional footballer who plays as a midfielder for 1º de Agosto.
+Régio Francisco Congo Zalata (born June 15, 1987), better known as Mingo Bile, is an Angolan ex-footballer who plays as a midfielder for 1º de Agosto.

 Club career

 Mingo Bile started his career at Primeiro de Agosto in 2003.
 In 2006, he transferred to Desportivo da Huíla to earn more game time, before returning to Primeiro de Agosto in 2008.
 His good performances led to an international call-up in 2010.

 In 2019–20, he signed in for Desportivo da Huíla in the Angolan league, the Girabola.

 International career

 Mingo Bile was first called up to the Angola national team in 2010 and has gained 36 caps.

 Career statistics

 Scores and results list Albania's goal tally first.